Type 1 diabetes – how to control your blood sugar with fewer carbs

 Low carb: benefits and limitations

 It cannot be overemphasized that many things besides food can affect blood glucose levels, including stress, illness, increased physical activity and even seemingly mild alterations in sleep.
-By definition, many of these things are difficult or even impossible to prevent.
+Most of these are difficult or even impossible to prevent.
 Therefore, the most important thing when it comes to managing type 1 diabetes is to understand how these things can affect your glucose control.

-If it is something you can predict, such as planned increased activity, then you can make adjustments to your insulin dose to prevent it affecting your glucose level.
+If it is something you can predict, such as planned increased activity, then you can make adjustments to your insulin dose.
 If not, then it is important to know how to respond to an unexpected low or high glucose reading.
-Frequent testing is key and makes it much easier to manage these effects on your glucose levels.
+Frequent testing is key and makes it much easier to manage these effects.

 Fortunately, a low-carb diet can help you avoid big changes in glucose levels related to food, and simplifies mealtime insulin dosing so that a huge piece of the diabetes puzzle is no longer an issue.
 This can significantly improve your overall diabetes control, reduce anxiety, and enhance your quality of life.